threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 ## Conclusion

-While ZeroOS cannot currently run fully on Hetzner Cloud due to nested virtualization limitations, this guide provides the complete foundation for when this support becomes available.
+While Zero OS cannot currently run fully on Hetzner Cloud due to nested virtualization limitations, this guide provides the complete foundation for when this support becomes available.
 The custom iPXE approach works correctly up to the virtualization step, indicating that the networking and boot process are properly configured.

 ### Current Status
 - **Setup Process**: Fully documented and tested